Building a stable classifier with the inflated argmax: Methodology: assumption-free stable classification

 \subsection{Bagging classifier weights}

-In this section, we formally define the construction of a bagged algorithm.
+In this section, we formally define the construction of a bagged algorithm to recap the tail stability result that our framework leverages.
 We consider the two most common variants of this ensembling method: bagging (based on bootstrapping training points) and subbagging (based on subsampling).
 For any data set $\cd\in(\cx\times[L])^n$, we can define a subsampled data set of size $m$ as follows: for a sequence $r=(i_1,\dots,i_m)\in[n]^m$ (which is called a \emph{bag}), we define the corresponding subsampled data set $\cd^r = \big((X_i,Y_i)\big)_{i\in r}\in (\cx\times[L])^m$.
 Note that if the bag $r$ contains repeated indices (i.e., $i_k = i_\ell$ for some $k\neq \ell$), then the same data point from the original data set $\cd$ will appear multiple times in $\cd^r$.

-\begin{definition}[Bootstrapping or subbagging a base learning algorithm~$\ca$] Given a data set $\cd\in (\cx\times [L])^n$ and some $x\in \cx$, return the output $ \widetilde\ca_m(\cd)(x) = \E_r[\ca(\cd^r)(x)]$, where the expected value is taken with respect to a bag bag~$r$ that is sampled as follows: \begin{itemize} \item Bootstrapping (sometimes simply referred to as bagging) \citep{breiman1996bagging,breiman1996heuristics} constructs each bag~$r$ by sampling $m$ indices $r = (i_1,\dots,i_m)$ uniformly with replacement from $[n]$. \item Subbagging \citep{andonova2002simple} constructs each bag~$r$ by sampling $m\le n$ indices $r = (i_1,\dots,i_m)$ uniformly without replacement from $[n]$. \end{itemize} \end{definition}
+\begin{definition}[Bootstrapping or subbagging a base learning algorithm~$\ca$] Given a data set $\cd\in (\cx\times [L])^n$ and some $x\in \cx$, return the output $ \widetilde\ca_m(\cd)(x) = \E_r[\ca(\cd^r)(x)]$, where the expected value is taken with respect to a bag~$r$ that is sampled as follows: \begin{itemize} \item Bootstrapping (sometimes simply referred to as bagging) \citep{breiman1996bagging,breiman1996heuristics} constructs each bag~$r$ by sampling $m$ indices $r = (i_1,\dots,i_m)$ uniformly with replacement from $[n]$. \item Subbagging \citep{andonova2002simple} constructs each bag~$r$ by sampling $m\le n$ indices $r = (i_1,\dots,i_m)$ uniformly without replacement from $[n]$. \end{itemize} \end{definition}

 The following result \citep{soloff2024stability} ensures tail stability for any bootstrapped or subbagged algorithm: \begin{theorem}[\citep{soloff2024stability}] For any base learning algorithm $\ca$ returning outputs in $\Delta_{L-1}$, the bagged algorithm~$\widetilde\ca_m$ has tail stability $(\eps,\delta)$ for any $\eps,\delta>0$ satisfying~\eqref{eqn:tail_stability_after_bagging_dernd}. \end{theorem}